kubershahi/cse234-w25-PA/pa3/part1/analysis.md

 MoE_TP (Tensor Parallelism) initially performs well for small batch sizes but scales worse than SimpleMoE at larger batch sizes.
 This suggests that communication overhead outweighs computation savings as batch size grows, leading to increased execution time.

 MoE_EP (Expert Parallelism) consistently shows the lowest forward pass time across all batch sizes.
-Since each process handles a subset of experts, it distributes computation more efficiently, reducing the per-process workload and preventing bottlenecks.
+Since each process handles one expert, it distributes computation more efficiently, reducing the per-process workload and preventing bottlenecks.